 After all, who’s not on social media today?
 Those always-crowded platforms are such an ideal place to market your startup, letting people know about your product or service.

 There are at least 3.4 billion people using social media right now.
-So, it doesn’t matter if your startup is in fintech, blockchain, electronics, or any other sector.
+So, it doesn’t matter if your startup is in fintech, blockchain, electronics, marketing resumes, or any other sector.
 The chances are a fair chunk of your target market is going to be active on social media.